yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `protocol`: (required) specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (optional) prefix prepended to a randomly generated bucket name, eg. “yosemite-photos-".
 If empty, no prefix is prepended.
 If `bucketInstanceName` is also supplied then it overrides `bucketPrefix'.
 1. `bucketClassName`: (optional) name of the target `BucketClass` used for greenfield provisioning only.
 If omitted, a default bucket class matching the protocol is searched for.
 If the bucket class does not support the requested protocol, an error is logged and retries occur.
-1. `secretName`: (optional) Secret in the `BucketRequest`'s namespace storing credentials to be used by a workload for bucket access.
 1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
 If blank, then COSI fills in the name during the binding step.
 If defined by the user, then this names the `Bucket` instance created by the admin.
 There is no automation available to make this name known to the user.
 Once a `Bucket` instance is created, the name of the actual bucket can be found.
 1. `phase`:
-   - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
+   - *Creating*: COSI is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
+   - *Created*: COSI has provisioned the bucket, meaning a new bucket has been created (if greenfield) and access to the bucket has been granted.
    - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
 The `Bucket` is bound to a `BucketAccess` instance.
    - *Released*: the Bucket is unbound and can potentially reused.
    - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.